kvr000/zbynek-cxx-exp/simd/matrix-multiplication/README.md

 - TransFma256: x86\_64 FMA multiply-add with transposing matrix first, 8 elements at time, 2 vectors at time
 - Neon: aarch64, using multiply-add
 - NeonPar2: aarch64, using multiply-add, two vectors in parallel (or two rows of matrix in parallel, as long as compiler is smart enough to interlace)
+- NeonPar4: aarch64, using multiply-add, four vectors in parallel (or four rows of matrix in parallel, explicitly)
 - Neon (vecTmult): aarch64, using vaddvq\_f32
 - SveRows: aarch64, matrix multiplication based on per-row multiplication.
 - SveSingle: aarch64, matrix multiplication based on all rows at once.